-The clearer part of the year in Singapore begins around January 9 and lasts for 3.2 months, ending around April 16.
-On March 4, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 24% of the time, and overcast or mostly cloudy 76% of the time.
+The clearer part of the year in Singapore begins around January 10 and lasts for 3.2 months, ending around April 15.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Singapore varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Singapore is November, with an average of 18.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 62% on November 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Singapore experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Singapore.
-The most rain falls during the 31 days centered around December 5, with an average total accumulation of 9.8 inches.
+The month with the most rain in Singapore is December, with an average rainfall of 9.6 inches.

-The least rain falls around February 19, with an average total accumulation of 4.3 inches.
+The month with the least rain in Singapore is February, with an average rainfall of 4.4 inches.